+Your surgeon will remove the cancer along with part of your colon either side of it.
 Your surgeon will remove lymph nodes (glands) close to where the cancer was to find out if there are any cancer cells in them.